joshbegley/nyt-latest/previous.md

-**How Much Smaller is the Federal Work Force?
+**How Much Smaller Is the Federal Work Force?
 Shutdown Plans Offer a Clue.**\
 `The number of federal employees has been trimmed by thousands since President Trump took office, according to contingency plans drawn up by federal agencies.`\
 https://nytimes.com/interactive/2025/10/01/us/trump-government-shutdown-federal-cuts.html

 **Jayden Daniels medically cleared, will practice in full for Commanders**\
-`The move should put Daniels in position to start on Sunday against the L.A.
+`Barring a setback this week, the move should put Daniels in position to start on Sunday against the L.A.
 Chargers.`\
 https://nytimes.com/athletic/6680256/2025/10/01/jayden-daniels-cleared-knee-practice/

 **Why Nicolás Maduro Faces Criminal Charges in the U.S.**\